UTSCCSCC01/project-ez4-0/doc/sprint0/README.md

 ```
 $ cd backend    # The following commands assumed you are in backend/
 $ python -m venv venv
+# or, if the above command does not work
+python -m virtualenv venv
 ```

 3. Activate the virtualenv by